Event Handling

 Note:

-• user.register and user.logout are event names, which are strings.
-It's recommended to use lowercase words separated by dots (.).
+• user.register, user.logout, etc., are event names, of string type, recommended to be lowercase words separated by dots (.)

-• An event can have multiple event handling functions, which are executed in the order specified in the configuration.
+• An event can correspond to multiple event handling functions, and the calling order is based on the configuration order

 Event Handling Functions

-Event handling functions can be any class methods, functions, closure functions, etc.
+Event handling functions can be any class method, function, closure, etc.

-For example, create an event handling class app/event/User.php (create the directory if it doesn't exist).
+For example, create the event handling class app/event/User.php (please create the directory if it doesn't exist)

 <?php